-"These two years have flown by and I have thoroughly enjoyed the experience.
-I've met some of the most amazing people and have grown so much as a person with the help of the staff at CRGS Sixth Form."
-Junaid - Formerly Mount Carmel RC High School, currently studying Medicine at the University of Liverpool Aiming High We have extensive experience and expertise in developing students aiming for the most competitive universities and courses.
+"Upon joining CRGS, I immediately felt comfortable and welcomed into the vibrant Sixth Form life.
+Teachers are supportive and inspirational.
+The advice I received for my medicine applications was invaluable.
+I could not be more grateful for the experiences I've gained here."
+Ethan - Formerly Colne Park High School, currently studying Medicine and Surgery at Lancaster University Aiming High We have extensive experience and expertise in developing students aiming for the most competitive universities and courses.
 We have a 'MedDenVet' Co-ordinator who leads students through a programme to prepare for all aspects of the challenging application process for these courses.
 Students undertake visits to local hospitals, take part in the Doctor for a Day programme and practise interviewstyle activities with local practitioners and current medical students.
 As part of our Ethics, Philosophy and Religion Conference, aspiring medics can opt to take part in Medical Ethics seminars to develop their wider understanding of the issues.
 Students also run a MedSoc to support each other in their applications and share their common interests and experiences.
 We are extremely successful at helping students to win places at medical, dental and veterinary schools.
-In 2019-2021, 56 CRGS students gained access to these highly sought-after courses.
-We encourage our most able students to apply for Oxford or Cambridge, Our Oxbridge Co-ordinator ensures that students are fully prepared to meet the challenges of the rigorous application process.
+Between 2018-2022, 69 CRGS students gained access to these highly sought-after courses.
+We encourage our most able students to apply for Oxford or Cambridge.
+Our Oxbridge Co-ordinator ensures that students are fully prepared to meet the challenges of the rigorous application process.
 This includes annual visits to both Oxford and Cambridge, hosting an Oxbridge Conference where students can receive advice from Admissions Tutors, as well as help and support to develop the skills required to tackle specialist admissions tests and face the interviews with confidence.
 Many of our former students who now attend Oxford or Cambridge support our current students in the application process.
-Currently there are 23 former CRGS students attending either Oxford or Cambridge.
+Currently there are 32 former CRGS students attending either Oxford or Cambridge.
 We also provide specific support for students applying to other extremely competitive courses such as Law.
 This includes helping to prepare students for the LNAT and Thinking Skills Assessment.
 We also have a strong track record in the Bar Mock Trial Competition, with our teams reaching the National Finals at the Old Bailey on several occasions.
 Our enthusiastic subject specialists are keen to help students push themselves outside their comfort zones.
 For example, Maths students are given the opportunity to take part in the UKMT Challenge and are supported in taking STEP papers where appropriate.
-"I will never forget the time I spent at CRGS Sixth Form.
-The support I received to help me realise my dream of studying Veterinary Medicine at university was exceptional."
-Hazel - Formerly CRGS Main School, currently studying Veterinary Medicine at the University of Nottingham
+"CRGS has helped me grow as a person by giving me so many academic and extracurricular opportunities.
+The excellent support from staff has allowed me to improve my interpersonal skills and ultimately achieve my dream of studying Veterinary Medicine.
+I cannot thank Sixth Form enough!"
+Iona - Formerly CRGS Main School, currently studying Veterinary Medicine at the University of Cambridge